he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Calaca's Showstopper.md

 **Duskwalker:**

 A creature with this trait has the duskwalker versatile heritage.
-Duskwalkers are planar scions infused with the supernatural energy of [[Psychopomp]].
+Duskwalkers are planar scions infused with the supernatural energy of [[DATABASE/monsterfamily/Psychopomp|psychopomps]].
 An ability with this trait can be used or selected only by duskwalkers.

 **Enchantment:**